CSM-Kellogg/ResurrectGeode/README.md

+### NPM and interactJS
+To save trouble of creating a whole ass js script for draggable UI elements, I have chosen to use interactJS.
+This requires installation on my part, but I don't think it's required for anyone else.
+I hate installing things like this damn

 ### Some notes:
 Need to redirect people from trailhead to elluciancloud --> Or, figure out which is which when uploading a created course load